open-sauced/intro/docs/becoming-a-maintainer/maintaining-code-quality.md

 ---
 id: maintaining-code-quality
-title: "maintaining code quality"
+title: "How to Maintain Code Quality and Documentation"
 sidebar_label: "Maintaining Code Quality and Documentation"
 keywords: ["maintaining code quality", "Open Source", "Open Source Community"]
 ---

-# How to Maintain Code Quality and Documentation

 Maintaining a project with high code quality and up-to-date documentation is important.
 This will help contributors understand the project and make it easier for them to contribute.